surajrampure/math-for-ML/index.md

 **Who should take this class?**

 Anyone who:
-- Hasn't already taken a linear algebra course.
+- Hasn't already taken a linear algebra course (if you've already taken Math 214, 217, 417, or 419, this course is not for you).
 - Plans on taking Upper-Level CS courses about machine learning and artificial intelligence (e.g. EECS 445, DATASCI 415) **and/or** wants to gain exposure to machine learning and Python early in their academic careers.

 **What makes this different from other linear algebra courses?**